-Further to the above regarding supporting the delivery of ambitious current and future projects, Section 1.7 of the report provided details of skills and capacity challenges faced by the West Suffolk Councils.
-Recognition had been given to a requirement to increase capacity, primarily regarding delivery of the Councils' growth agenda, and skills where needed to ensure the recognised income challenges were overcome.
-A recommendation for the creation of capacity through making appropriate additions to the West Suffolk Councils' staffing establishment in order to support their priorities was therefore considered.
+Section 1.7 of the report provided details of skills and capacity changes faced by the West Suffolk Councils.
+Recognition had been given to a requirement to increase capacity, primarily regarding delivery of the Councils' growth agenda and skills where needed, to ensure that the strategic investment projects could be delivered.
+A recommendation for the creation of capacity through making appropriate additions to the West Suffolk Councils' staffing establishment in order to support their priorities, was also considered.

-Having acknowledged the issues highlighted above, the Cabinet noted the position summarised in Sections 1.4 to 1.13 of the report for securing a balanced budget for 2018/2019 and over the medium term to 2021/2022, which was based on an assumption of a 0% increase in council tax for 2018/2019.
+Having acknowledged these issues above, the Cabinet noted the position summarised in Sections 1.4 to 1.13 of the report, for securing a balanced budget for 2018/2019 and over the medium term to 2021/2022, which was based on an assumption of a 3.5% (increase of £4.95) increase in council tax for 2018/2019.
 This was in line with the approved business case for the creation of a new single Council for West Suffolk.
-The level of Band D council tax for 2018/2019 would be set at £182.16; and it was noted that the level of council tax beyond 2019 would be set in accordance with the annual budget process for the relevant financial year.
+The level of Band D council tax for 2018/2019 would be set at £147.33.
+It was noted that the level of council tax for 2018/2019 would be set in accordance with the annual budget process for the relevant financial year.